-In Proof, Gwyneth Paltrow plays a postgraduate mathematician who worries about inheriting both her father's madness and his arithmetical perspicacity.
+In Proof, Gwyneth Paltrow plays a postgraduate mathematician who worries about inheriting her father's madness along with his arithmetical perspicacity.
 The audience is kept wondering, until the final minutes, whether the genius and madness are real, feigned, or imagined.
 Betraying the film's origins on the stage, the plot progresses through a series of scenes in which Gwyneth's odd behaviour and number-crunching abilities could be viewed as signs that she is either bonkers or brilliant, ingenue or fraud.
 An early ambiguous moment occurs at her father's funeral, when she interrupts Mozart's String Quartet No. 4 to deliver a bizarre eulogy:

 He used to read all day.
 He kept demanding more and more books.
 I was getting them out of the library by the carload.
 There were hundreds.
 And then one day I realized he wasn't reading.
 He believed aliens were sending him messages through the Dewey decimal numbers in the books.
 He was trying to work out the code.